nikitsrj/wp-terraform/README.md

 terraform apply

 Post that you will get one elb dns.
-Hit that and you will get one wordpress website.
+Hit that after a min of completion and you will get one wordpress website.